paulo-yamagishi/paulo-yamagishi/README.md

 ## About Me

 - 🌍 Currently studying Computer Science at UFRJ, expected graduation in 2025.
-- 🎓 Completed an MBA in Macroeconomics and Portfolio Management.
 - 🛠️ Proficient in Python, C.
 - 💡 Fluent in English.